-So to determine how much stuff is in a light year, we need to take that distance and turn it into a cube, each side one light year in length.
-Imagine that giant volume of space, a little challenging for some of us to get our heads around.
-How much “stuff” would be in there, and not just “stuff”, in the sense of dust, gas, stars or planets, either.
+So to determine how much stuff is in a light year, we need to take that distance and turn it into a cube, with each side measuring one light year in length.
+Imagine that giant volume of space (a little challenging for some of us to get our heads around) and imagine just how much “stuff” would be in there.
+And not just “stuff”, in the sense of dust, gas, stars or planets, either.
 How much nothing is in there, as in, the empty vacuum of space?

-There is an answer, but it all depends on where put your giant cube.
+There is an answer, but it all depends on where you put your giant cube.
 Measure it at the core of the galaxy, and there are stars buzzing around all over the place.
 Perhaps in the heart of a globular cluster?
 In a star forming nebula?
 Or maybe out in the suburbs of the Milky Way?
 There’s also great voids that exist between galaxies, where there’s almost nothing.

 There’s no getting around the math in this one.
 First, let’s figure out an average density for the Milky Way and then go from there.
-Its about 100,000 light-years across and 1000 light-years thick.
+Its about 100,000 to 180,000 light-years across and 1000 light-years thick.
 According to my buddy and famed astronomer Phil Plait (of Bad Astronomy), the total volume of the Milky Way is about 8 trillion cubic light-years.

-In the densest regions of the Milky Way, like inside globular clusters, you can get densities of stars with 100, or even 1000 times greater than our region of the galaxy.
+To be fair, in the densest regions of the Milky Way – like inside globular clusters – you can get densities of stars with 100, or even 1000 times greater than our region of the galaxy.
 Stars can get as close together as the radius of the Solar System.
 But out in the vast interstellar gulfs between stars, the density drops significantly.
 There are only a few hundred individual atoms per cubic meter in interstellar space.

-How much stuff is there in a light year?
+So how much stuff is there in a light year?
 It all depends on where you look, but if you spread all the matter around by shaking the Universe up like a snow globe, the answer is very close to nothing.